By: Gene Walden, Senior Finance Editor March 16, 2018

 At Thrivent Mutual Funds, we recommend you consult your tax advisor to make sure you’re getting the most out of your investments.
 Thrivent Mutual Funds and their representatives cannot provide legal or tax advice.

-1 Most years the deadline is April 15, but because Emancipation Day falls on a Saturday in 2017, Monday is a holiday so the deadline was moved to Tuesday, April 18.
-Filing an extension for your tax return does not extend the time to make your IRA contribution.
+1 Most years the deadline is April 15, but because April 15, 2018 falls on a Sunday and April 16 is a holiday (Emancipation Day), the deadline for 2018 was moved to Tuesday, April 17.

 Well that's unexpected - your subscription request was not submitted.
 Please try again.